jbperr/DWM_RE/index.md

 The second command is adding the value in `hl` into the value in `hl`.
 This  multiplies whatever value is in `hl` by two.
 The third command loads `a` with the byte that is stored in RAM at position `C899`.

 See?
 Not too bad, just some syntax to get used to.
-Then, I set a breakpoint so anytime the game tries to read or write any data to the SRAM (the portion where the save is stored) the emulator pauses and I can see what the game is doing in the assembly.
+So, I set a breakpoint to pause the game anytime the game tries to read or write data to the SRAM (the portion of the game memory that stores the save).
+This allows me to read what is happening in the assembly as the game reads and writes the save file.
+After some watching and some time to understand everything, I discovered the function that generates the checksum.
+Here is what happens to every byte of save data with a quick explanation to the side.
+This function starts at the third byte (index=2).

+`_LABEL_2116_:`

+1. `00:2116	ldi a, [hl]` - Load `[hl]` into register `a` and then increment `[hl]`. `[hl]` is used as the byte index of the save file.
+So this will start at the third byte.
+This gives us a clue that the first two bytes might be the checksum.

+2. `00:2117	add e` - Add register `e` to register `a`.

+3. `00:2118	ld e, a` - Load register `a` to register `e`.
+This just copies the result of the addition step back into register `e`.

+4. `00:2119	ld a, $00` - Load register `a` with `00`.
+This will just empty register `a` for the next addition step.

+5. `00:211B	adc d` - Add register `d` into register `a` with the carry flag.
+Which means if the addition in step 2 resulted in a number greater than 255, there would be a flag marked in the `f` register that signifies a carry bit.
+This would be added onto `d` in this step.

+6. `00:211C	ld d, a` - Load the result of the last step into `d`.

+7. `00:211D	dec bc` - Decrement `bc`. `bc` serves as a counter for how many bytes will be processed.
+(8192).

+8. `00:211E	ld a, b` - Load `b` into `a`.

+9. `00:211F	or c` - OR `c` and `a`.

+10. `00:2120	jr nz, _LABEL_2116_` - If the last result wasn't zero, repeat the loop again starting back at step 1.
+If it was zero, which means that all the bytes have been processed, then the program will go onto the next instruction and won't jump back to the beginning of the loop.

 ## Monsters
 COMING SOON